A Message From the POC @ Okta Leadership

 Alignment: Okta for Good, Okta workplace and corporate marketing teams, DIB

 In the wake of the worldwide focus on the Black Lives Matter movement following the murders of Amahd Aubrey, Breonna Taylor, and George Floyd, we were able to leverage our existing diversity and inclusion efforts to take a clear stand against outrageous acts of racism and injustice.
 Our actions demonstrate that we're not afraid of the fight and are committed to the long haul.
-Okta’s Executive leadership, in alignment with [email protected] leadership, have formed allyships throughout the company.
-We have every confidence that our united stand will drive a radically inclusive culture, fostering equity and belonging by providing visibility, support and opportunities for growth.
+Okta’s Executive leadership, in alignment with POC@Okta leadership, has formed allyships throughout the company.
+We have every confidence that our united stand will drive a radically inclusive culture, fostering equity and belonging by providing visibility, support, and opportunities for growth.